Terrorism - How could it affect you?

 1. What if I’m planning to go somewhere, but a terrorist attack occurs before I depart?

 Imagine having a trip booked that you’ve been looking forward to for months, only to hear about a terrorist attack occurring in that very location just days before you’re due to fly out.
-Flying into a crisis doesn’t seem like much of a holiday, especially with the added worry about a potential repeat attack.
+Flying into a crisis could pose a real risk, especially with the added worry about a potential repeat attack.

 The first thing you should do is check SafeTravel for any warnings or recommendations.
-You should avoid travelling to any destination that’s deemed high or extreme risk as we can’t cover you.
+You should avoid travelling to any destination that is rated ‘Avoid non-essential travel’ or ‘Do not travel’ as we can’t cover you for events related to that warning.
 If you do want to cancel or change your plans, the best option is to speak to your airline or travel provider, as they may be able to offer you a refund or credit note.

-With recent terrorist attacks, many airlines have cancelled flights to certain areas because they’re deemed unsafe, or offered refunds to those who no longer wish to travel, such as Qatar and Malaysia Airlines.
+With recent terrorist attacks, many airlines have cancelled flights to certain areas because they’re deemed unsafe, or offered refunds to those who no longer wish to travel.

 It’s important to know that travel insurance doesn’t cover any cancelled travel plans due to terrorist activity.